BrianLitwin/MDNJavaScriptNotes/Javascript-Guide/GrammarAndTypes/notes.md

 #### Data Types

-The latest ECMAScript standard defines seven data types: six data types are primitives:
+The latest ECMAScript standard defines seven data types: six data types are primitives, and the last, Object, is not:
 * Boolean
 * null
 * undfined
 * Number
 * String
 * Symbol (new in ECMAScript 2015).
 A data type whose instances are unique and immutable
-Plus:
 * Object

 #### Type Conversion